waseem-h/kubernetes-operator/website/content/en/docs/Getting Started/latest/deploying-jenkins.md

   Deploy production ready Jenkins manifest
 ---

+{{% pageinfo %}}
+This document describes the procedure for deploying Jenkins.
+{{% /pageinfo %}}

+## Prerequisites
+The Operator needs to have been deployed beforehand.
+The procedure for deploying Jenkins described here doesn't apply to installation of Operator via Helm chart unless `jenkins.enabled` was set to false.
+That’s because by default, installation via Helm chart also covers deploying Jenkins.

+## Deploying Jenkins instance
 Once Jenkins Operator is up and running let's deploy actual Jenkins instance.
 Create manifest e.g. **`jenkins_instance.yaml`** with following data and save it on drive.